Boualam3/mail-list-sender/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-On resoures foulder should have file emails.txt contening email list line by line run `npm start ` for start sending
+On resoures folder should have file emails.txt contening email list line by line run `npm start ` for start sending